renovatebot/renovate/docs/usage/configuration-options.md

 ## postUpgradeTasks

+Note: post-upgrade tasks can only be used on self-hosted Renovate instances.

 Post-upgrade tasks are commands that are executed by Renovate after a dependency has been updated but before the commit is created.
 The intention is to run any additional command line tools that would modify existing files or generate new files when a dependency changes.